fmal/mini-console-logger/README.md

 logger.level = LOG_LEVELS.WARN; // log only warn and above

 logger.on(LOG_LEVELS.ERROR, err => {
-  // so something with the error
+  // do something with the error
 });
 logger.off(LOG_LEVELS.ERROR); // unbind error listener
 ```